CoreLathe/Armature-7_Traces/README.md

 # Sinterform Cognitive Traces

 Raw synthetic reasoning trajectories generated under adversarial constraints.
-These are not polished outputs— they are cognitive stress-tests captured in single-pass generation with explicit epistemic scaffolding.
+These are cognitive stress-tests captured in single-pass generation with explicit epistemic scaffolding and are not polished.

 **Quick Evaluation**

-1. Open `cognitive_trace_analysis_protocol.md`—this is the evaluation rubric
+1. Open `trace_analysis_protocol.md`—this is the evaluation rubric
 2. Open any trace file (e.g., `embedded_protocol_design.md`)
 3. Copy both contents into your LLM (Claude, GPT-5, Gemini, etc.)
 4. Ask: *"Evaluate this trace against the protocol"*